dp-os/gez/examples/docs/src/en/guide/frameworks/html.md

 ## Running the Project

-After completing the above file configurations, you can use the following commands to run the project:
+After completing the above file configurations, you can run the project using the following commands:

 1. Development mode:
 ```bash